Corns and calluses are patches of hard, thickened skin. These can

 the plaster takes the pressure, allowing your foot to heal.
 In some cases, corn

 plasters can cause the hardening of the thinner skin around the corn.

 Surgery for Calluses

-Corns and calluses can be prevented in a number of ways, including;
+You can prevent corns and calluses in a number of ways.

 General Foot Care